Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Application to the CRASH-3 RCT

-The difference with Nearest Neighbors as studied in our paper is that two treated units cannot be assigned to the same control unit.
-We use this on both the full covariates and on the features in the FAMD latent space. \item Distributional Random Forests, as described in \Cref{sec:distributional_regression}.
-We estimate the \emph{Win Proportion} (obtained with $w(y,y')=\one_\set{y\succ y'}$) and the \emph{Loss Proportion} (obtained with $w(y,y')=\one_\set{y\preceq y'}$), and estimate the Win Ratio as the ratio between win et loss proportions. \item Our doubly robust approach, as described in \Cref{sec:distributional_regression}.
-For the DRF and AIPW DRF, forests are taken with 1000 trees. \end{enumerate} For confidence intervals, we either use those given by the WINS package for computing win ratios (that use asymptotic gaussian approximations), or use bootstrapping with 1,000 bootstraps for distributional regression approaches.
-Gaussian approximations for Win Ratio consist of outputting confidence intervals that are of the form:
+\item Distributional Random Forests, as described in \Cref{sec:distributional_regression}.
+We estimate the \emph{Win Proportion} (obtained with $w(y,y')=\one_\set{y\succ y'}$) and the \emph{Loss Proportion} (obtained with $w(y,y')=\one_\set{y\preceq y'}$), and estimate the Win Ratio as the ratio between win et loss proportions. \item Our EIF approach, as described in \Cref{sec:distributional_regression}.
+For DRF and EIF forests are taken with 1000 trees. \end{enumerate} For confidence intervals, we use bootstrapping with 200 bootstraps.